DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-To address these limitations, use the TestCafe [Selector](../../reference/test-api/selector/README.md) functions.

-TestCafe selectors are chainable and they provide API to traverse through the DOM tree in jQuery style:
+TestCafe's chainable [Selector](../../reference/test-api/selector/README.md) functions expose methods used to traverse through the DOM tree in jQuery style.
+The following example illustrates how to overcome CSS limitations with TestCafe selectors:

 ```js
 const link = Selector('div')